-Why should romantic love be possessive in a way none of our other loves are?
+Why should romantic love be possessive in a way none of your other loves are?

-But you remain open to that possibility and frequently find yourself experiencing such feelings for the men or women in your life you value and care about.
+But you remain open to that possibility and frequently find yourself experiencing such feelings for the guys or girls in your life you value and care about.